jnlongnecker/dungeoneers/Manual/Creatures.md

 Once a `wound` has been sustained, the only way to recover it is through magic or time.
 Certain `spells`and potions are capable of restoring `wounds`, and you recover all `wounds` at the end of a `full rest`.

-When a `wound` is sustained, it has a damage type associated with it.
-This becomes relevant for the `vulnerability` and `resistance` `traits`.
+When a `wound` is sustained, it often has a `damage type` associated with it.
+This becomes relevant `wound` `modifications` as most only apply to certain `damage types`.
 You cannot sustain a negative amount of `wounds`, the minimum is 0.
+If a `wound` is sustained without a `damage type`, this means it is unaffected by any `wound` `modifications` that apply to certain `damage types`.

-> For example, a mace is a weapon that inflicts 1 `bludgeoning wound`, so `creatures` with the `vulnerability: bludgeoning` `trait` sustain more `wounds` from this weapon.
+> For example, a mace is a weapon that inflicts 1 `bludgeoning wound`, so `creatures` with the `vulnerability(B)` `trait` sustain more `wounds` from this weapon.

 ## Stress

 A `creature` accumulates `stress` over the course of a battle, and this `stress` can make them a better combatant but at a cost.
-A `creature` can handle an amount of `stress` equal to their `endurance` score.
+A `creature` can handle an amount of `stress` equal to their `body` score.

-> For example, if Freya has 3 `endurance`, she can handle up to 3 `stress`.
+> For example, if Freya has 3 `body`, she can handle up to 3 `stress`.

 A `creature` can gain `stress` in a number of ways.
 Firstly, if a `creature` would sustain a `wound` while they can handle more `stress`, instead of sustaining the `wound(s)` they instead accumulate the number of `wounds` as `stress`.
 If this would exceed the maximum `stress` a `creature` can handle, any excess `wounds` are sustained as normal.

 > For example, if Freya can handle 3 `stress` but has already accumulated 2 `stress`, sustaining 2 `wounds` would accumulate 1 `wound` as `stress` and Freya would sustain the remaining 1 `wound` as a `wound`.
 This would leave Freya at 3 `stress` and 1 `wound`.

-While making a `strike`, a `creature` can elect to gain any number of `stress` in order to gain a bonus to their `striking` roll.
-They must declare that they are doing this before the roll is made.
-A `creature` may also elect to do the same for any `pierce` roll they make; they can elect to gain any amount of `stress` in order to gain a bonus to their `pierce dice` roll.
-Again, they must do this before the roll.
-The bonus is +4 for _each point of `stress`_ gained.
+While making a `strike`, a `creature` can elect to gain any number of `stress` in order to gain a point of `boon` for each `stress` gained in this way.
+The `creature` must make this choice _before_ any roll is made.

-> Note that a `creature` does _not_ have to use `stress` to `hit` in order to use `stress` to `pierce`.

 Gaining `stress` in any way other than sustaining `wounds` will still accumulate that `stress` past the `creatures` capacity.
 If a `creature` accumulates `stress` past their maximum, there are some consequences for doing so.
 If you sustain a `wound` while you have more `stress` than you can handle, you take _twice as many `wounds`_.
 This takes place before any `wound` reduction `effects` a `creature` may have.
 Additionally, whenever you accumulate `stress`, you accumulate _twice as much `stress`_.
 Again, this takes place before any `stress` reduction `effects` a `creature` may have.
 If you accumulate `stress` past 3 times your maximum, you sustain 1 `wound` every time you sustain `stress` past this maximum.

 > For example, Freya can handle up to 3 `stress`.
 Let us fast-forward to a point where Freya has accumulated 9 `stress`.
-Freya elects to gain 2 `stress` to gain an extra +8 to `hit`.
+Freya elects to gain 2 `stress` to gain an extra 2 points of `boon` to `hit`.
 Because Freya has exceeded her `stress` maximum, she accumulates twice as much `stress`, so she now has accumulated 13 `stress`.
 Again, because Freya has accumulated `stress` once she has reached 3 times her capacity, she sustains 1 `wound`.
 Since she is past her `stress` capacity, Freya sustains 2 `wounds`!
-If Freya doesn't have any `wound` reduction effects, the next `wound` she sustains will kill her!

 Going past a `creatures` `stress` capacity isn't purely negative, however.
-While a `creature` has accumulated `stress` past their capacity, they roll an extra 1d4 to any `check` to `pierce`.
+While a `creature` has accumulated `stress` past their capacity, they gain a point of `boon` all `striking` and `dodging` rolls.

 Once `stress` has been accumulated, there are a few ways to relieve it.
 Certain `spells` and `items` are capable of relieving `stress`, as well as certain `creature` `abilities`.
 A `creature` may relieve a number of `stress` equal to their `endurance` at the end of a `short rest` and they relieve all of their accumulated `stress` at the end of a `long rest` or `full rest`.